akihikodaki/dts/test_plans/cvl_advanced_rss_gtpu_test_plan.rst

    check packet 2 has different hash value with packet 1, packet 3 has same hash value with packet 1.

+Note: the action after deleting rule is not guaranteed so far. so the following step don't need to be run.

 6. destroy IPV4_GTPU_IPV4 rule::

     flow destroy 0 rule 0